LukeGall/Level-4-Solo-Project/notesDiary.md

 ### Eval
 * Has eval been useful why did I choose it etc?
+* How well were reqs met?
+* Do the tests pass?
+* What was the code coverage etc
+* Ask relevant question etc
+* Do the tests cover the REQS

 ### Dissertation in general
 * Completeness and coherence, organisation, literacy, bib etc

+* Use the past perfect tense

+### How to write a great research paper notes
+* Writing first helps us to be clear and understand what we don't understand
+* Narrative flow should be like a whiteboard
+* Molehills not mountains
+* Put the reader first, so don't talk about personal details
+* Use simple direct language

+## Need to cite the examples from the Turing Tumble page and add this to the prod site